mkleehammer/surround/README.md

 keybindings.
 There are a few similar packages, but none were quite as convenient as I wanted and some do not seem to be maintained.

-## Usage
+## Overview

-This provides four major features:
+### Operations

+There are five operations supported:

 - Surrounding the region or current symbol in pairs of characters like quotes or parentheses.

+- Deleting surrounding pairs but leaving the text inside.
+That is, undoing a surround.

-- Marking text in pairs of characters.
-The term "marking" is used to mean setting the point and mark and activating the region.
+- Marking or selecting text within pairs of characters.
+This can include the pairs or just be the text within.

 - Killing text in pairs of characters without having to mark it first.
+Like marking, this can

 - Changing one pair of characters for another, such as changing from double quotes to single quotes.